JonmarCorpuz/SecondBrain/Protocol - EIGRP.md

 * Provides more precise and efficient route selection based on current network conditions (Ex: *Bandwidth*, *Hop count*, *etc.*)
 * Can enhance network performance by spreading traffic across several paths to avoid overloading any single route
 * Can manage large routing tables and reduce the amount of routing information that must be processed and stored by routers by employing various features (Ex: *Route summarization*, *Route aggregation*, *etc.*)
+* Sends messages using the 224.0.0.10 multicast address
+* Can perform unequal-cost load-balancing (By default it performs ECMP load-balancing over 4 paths like RIP)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)